-Your involvement journey does not have to end upon graduation.
-In fact, without support from people like you, Student Activities’ programs and organizations would not be able to thrive at the level of excellence that Aggies expect!
+Without your contiunied support, Student Activities’ programs and organizations would not be able to thrive at the level of excellence that Aggies expect!
 We look forward to finding meaningful ways for you to directly impact the preservation and improvement of the current and future Aggie experience.

 Giving back in time, talent, or treasure is a great way to leave your legacy at Texas A&M. Keep reading to learn how current students and student organizations benefit from their decision, like yours, to give back!

 There are numerous ways for you to enhance the leadership, service, and involvement experiences of current and future Aggies.
 For those looking to make an immediate impact, please consider giving back to the priorities identified below.
-These priorities include an operating fund that will allow the department to support unique student experiences and programs, as well as student organization endowment funds that are working to fulfill a very specific need.
+These priorities include an excellence fund that will allow the department to support unique student experiences and programs, as well as student organization endowment funds that are working to fulfill a very specific need.
 Student Activities is proud to be the home of these high achieving student organizations that continue to make a tremendous difference to the Texas A&M community.

 Click here to give to the Fish Camp Scholarship Endowment.

 Click here to donate to the David Ramey Gilbert ’07 Leadership Endowment.

 Click here to give to the Aggie Muster Endowment.